apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX Crew-7 launch scrubbed**
+**Japan begins release of radioactive wastewater from Fukushima nuclear plant into Pacific Ocean**

-You can read more about it [here](https://www.wesh.com/article/spacex-crew-7-launch-scrubbed/44909297).
+You can read more about it [here](https://www.usatoday.com/story/news/world/2023/08/24/radioactive-wastewater-fukushima-nuclear-plant/70666092007/).

 ## Requirements
 - Python 3.8